jina-ai/jina/docs/concepts/jcloud/configurations.md

 (jcloud-pricing)=
 #### Pricing
-Each Instance has a fixed `Credits Per Hour` number, it's an indicator on how many credits will JCloud charge if certain Instance is used.
+Each Instance has a fixed `Credits Per Hour` number, it's an indicator on how many credits JCloud will charge if a certain Instance is used.
 For example, if an Executor uses `C3`, it implies that `10` credits will be spent from the operating user account.
 Other important facts to note:

    - If the Flow is powering other App(s) you create, you would be charged by the App(s), not the underlying Flow.